 For every recipe I prepared that did not provide nutritional information, I would enter each ingredient into a recipe calculator.
 Talk about tedious!
 Accounting for every calorie and every gram of protein, carbs, and fat eventually became a daily habit.

-Honestly, I can’t say that I’ve ever really “struggled” with my weight.
-But, it’s always been a priority.
+For my entire life, I’ve either been “on a diet” or in “strick maintenance mode”.
+It’s always been a priority.
 I’ve been able to maintain a reasonable weight, with a fairly strict diet and consistent exercise.
 Through the years I have learned a lot by researching various diet programs, fitness routines and recipes for weight loss and maintenance.
-I work out at home reglarly, both on my treadmill and with DVD’s and my ultimate fave, Beachbody On Demand.
+I work out at home reglarly, sometimes on the treadmill, but mostly with DVD’s and my ultimate fave, Beachbody On Demand.

 After years of experience and being obsessed with calorie counting, I finally realized that when it comes to our diets it’s not necessarily the calories that “count”, but these two factors: